LeonBP/lab6-microservices/README.md

 We check if there has been any change in the dashboard:
 ![The dashboard remains the same](imagesreport/fourterminals-2222stopped-dashboard.png)

-The dashboard remains the same.
+The service has detected that there is a problem with one of the servers.
 The web service can provide information about the accounts because there is at least one account microservice running (the one in the port 4444).
-Because the service is provided, Eureka cannot know if one of the account microservice copies is down.
+The service can be provided because Eureka works as a load balancer.
+This means that the web service sends requests to the account service (in this case in the port 2222), but the communication fails because that server is down.
+Then, Eureka tries with the other account server (4444) and it responds successfully.
+This results in some request failed but eventually the service is provided.